 - How to Tie Turban-Gele (Different Styles)

-- Pictures of Latest Nigerian Statement Bead Styles for Occasion Dressing (spotted on Fashionistas at Big Nigerian Weddings)
+- Latest Bead Necklace Styles for Nigerian Traditional Occasion Dressing (spotted on Fashionistas at Big Nigerian Weddings)

 - 6 Gorgeous Celebrity Ankara Styles for Your Next Cut-n-Sew

-Now you have choices – either buy it ready-made or learn how to tie it by yourself from the above tutorials.
-We love that this Gele turns out great in just about any colour and assorted fabrics, including Damask, Sego Gele, the regular Aso-Oke and Netted Aso-Oke.
+Now you have a choice – buy a ready-made auto-gele in rose gele style or learn how to tie a rose gele by yourself (watch the above video tutorials).
+We love that this style of gele turns out great in just about any colour and assorted ‘headtie fabric’, including Damask, Sego Gele, the regular Aso-Oke and Netted Aso-Oke.